deweb-io/token/README.md

 ### ethereum Deployment

-All our ethereum contracts are compiled and deployed by a hardhat script.
+All our ethereum contracts are compiled and deployed by a Hardhat script.

 `./scripts/deploy.js`